awslabs/aws-sdk-rust/CONTRIBUTING.md

 2) Smithy code gen machinery repo ([awslabs/smithy-rs](https://github.com/awslabs/smithy-rs))

 If you want to contribute by diving into the code gen machinery and helping actually develop the SDK, please navigate to the [Smithy code gen machinery repo](https://github.com/awslabs/smithy-rs).
 Here you'll be able to see all the ins-and-outs of the code generator.
-We welcome PRs to this repository, but please make sure to review its [CONTRIBUTING.MD](https://github.com/awslabs/smithy-rs/blob/main/CONTRIBUTING.md)
+We welcome PRs and other contributions to this repository, but please make sure to review its [CONTRIBUTING.MD](https://github.com/awslabs/smithy-rs/blob/main/CONTRIBUTING.md)

 ## Reporting Bugs/Feature Requests